dan-carroll/danreads/documents/_reviews/fantasy/_posts/armegeddons_children.md

 author: Dan Carroll - Florida
 published: true
 tags: [fantasy, magic, demons, armegeddon]
+description: "In our world’s near future, civilization has fallen into terrifying chaos.
+Navigating the scarred landscape that once was America and guided by a powerful talisman, Logan Tom has sworn an oath to seek out a remarkable being born of magic and destined to lead the final fight against darkness.
+In time, Logan’s path will cross with others: Angel Perez, herself a survivor of death-dealing forces, and a makeshift family of refugees forced to survive among street gangs, mutants, and marauders.
+Common purpose will draw Logan and his allies together.
+Their courage and convictions will be tested and their fates will be decided, as their singular crusade begins: to take back, or lose forever, the only world they have."
 type: review
 sub_type: fantasy
 author: Terry Brooks
 author_page: terry_brooks
 publisher: Del Rey
 copyright: 2006
-description: "In our world’s near future, civilization has fallen into terrifying chaos.
-Navigating the scarred landscape that once was America and guided by a powerful talisman, Logan Tom has sworn an oath to seek out a remarkable being born of magic and destined to lead the final fight against darkness.
-In time, Logan’s path will cross with others: Angel Perez, herself a survivor of death-dealing forces, and a makeshift family of refugees forced to survive among street gangs, mutants, and marauders.
-Common purpose will draw Logan and his allies together.
-Their courage and convictions will be tested and their fates will be decided, as their singular crusade begins: to take back, or lose forever, the only world they have."
+summary:
 genre: fantasy
 format: hardcover
 number_pages: 384